shinra-electric/shinra-electric/README.md

 ## Hi, I'm Séamus

-I'm just getting this readme set up, so it's a bit bare-bones at the moment
+I'm trying to get a new career in software engineering going.

 I'm currently a Pier student at the Apple Developer Academy in Napoli working on a private macOS app for an internal client.